0zAND1z/blockchain-loap/README.md

 we can use the first MerkleDAG hash generated in the chain as a way to track statuses and updates of the chain of changes.

+More details of the idea developed are including a way to reduce human error.
-Futher in the idea developed, each changes in the chain could be replaced by an automatic and non-human process, that will deterministically generate the changes from one version to the next one.
-This allows auditors to just validate the steps by re-running them and compare the results' hashes with the one published in the blockchain.
+Each changes in the chain could be replaced by an automatic and non-human process, that will deterministically generate the changes from one version to the next one.
+This allows auditors to just validate the steps by re-running them and compare the results' hashes with the one published in the blockchain or in the MerkleDAG versions.
+This process is not part of the example as it would require more work to create a standard format and software to replace more than 30+ existing entities manipulating the data.

 ## PoC implementation
-Using a blockchain to store also the data is too expensive in terms of fees per transaction, as existing database and cloud storage solution are not providing an immutable, content-addressed, decentralised storage solution (ex: _404_ of any URL)
+Using a blockchain to store also the data is too expensive in terms of fees per transaction, as existing database and cloud storage solution are not providing an immutable, content-addressed, decentralised storage solution (ex: _404_ of any URL).

 For this reasons the project is using [IPFS](https://ipfs.io/) and [Ethereum](https://ethereum.org) blockchain to provide a decentralized solution for multiple parties to: distribute, mantain, obtain an validate the changes applied to files and documents, and as well the MerkleDAG generated for each chain of changes.

+IPFS also provides a storage solution that fits the needs of auditors and companies to mantain data for over than 5, 10 or 15 years, as long as all the entity are holding the content generated.

+The example implementation does not focus on encryption of the content.
+Some of these solution are a work in progress, and should be explored separately.

 ## How to run the PoC
 The PoC requires the following software installed and running in background: